Summer Time Job Search Success

 Also, try to attend an activity or event that is outside of your traditional networking event.
 These opportunities allow you to meet people outside of your industry, but can still help you get access to their company and networks.
 In other words, while hiking, you may meet the one connection that will help you land your new role.

 Not only will you have a greater chance of your resume being sent through the online application process, but you will be able to follow-up a lot easier as the recruiter’s inbox will not be as full.
 Use this to your advantage and ensure that you do not fall into the summertime trap, but instead, take every advantage you can get.

 Don’t second guess the positions you find – the hiring manager is likely eager to find someone to step into their open role, so they can enjoy what’s left of their own summer.
 Summer positions tend to move more quickly as it is more difficult to align schedules – so things are set-up urgently.
 Keep this in mind when you see a great opening.

-Lisa Rangel and the Chameleon Resume team have helped hundreds of people just like you get the 6-figure position they deserve.
+Lisa Rangel and the Chameleon Resumes team have helped over 6,000 executives and senior professionals land the 6-figure positions they deserve.

-If you are interested in working with an elite team of former Fortune 500 recruiters and executive resume writers, and job landing experts so you can win the attention of hiring managers and start landing more interviews, sign up for an exploratory call so we can discuss how our 4-stage META Job Landing SystemTM can help you land your next 6-figure position.
+If you want to work with an elite team of former Fortune 500 recruiters, executive resume writers, and job landing experts so you can win the attention of hiring managers and land more lucrative interviews, sign up for an exploratory call so we can discuss how our 4-stage META Job Landing SystemTM can help you land your next 6-figure position.